unitejs/engine/assets/README.md

 ### platform-cordova-theme

-This task will generate all the necessary icon and splash screens for your chosen platforms using the ./www/assetsSrc/ logos and your theme colors from unite-theme.json.
+This task will generate all the necessary icons and splash screens for your chosen platforms using the ./www/assetsSrc/ logos and your theme colors from ./www/assetsSrc/theme/unite-theme.json.

 ``` shell
 gulp platform-cordova-theme